 Selling your home in London can be a daunting and challenging prospect.
 The capital’s property market is somewhat different to the rest of the UK, so it’s advisable that as a homeowner you know the factors which influence it before attempting to sell.
 This is particularly true for first-time sellers as the process can be a bit overwhelming as it involves multiple steps, each with varying degrees of complexity and associated costs.
 Here at Vivo Property Buyers, we look at what makes the London property scene unique, why it may be difficult to sell on the open market here and look at your options should you be decide to pursue an alternative house selling method.

 London is a fascinating city, one that attracts around one-quarter of UK’s university graduates every year, drawn in by good career prospects and progression.
 As a result of the large influx of young professionals looking for accommodation in the capital, rent prices have risen significantly which has subsequently caused a knock-on effect for London house prices which, according to the UK House Price Index, is 125% higher the national average.
-While this may be good news for those looking to rent out their investment property it has become a huge obstacle for many people (particularly young families) looking to get their foot on the property ladder.
+While this may be good news for those looking to rent out their investment property it has become a huge obstacle for many London property buyers (particularly young families) looking to get their foot on the housing ladder.

 In addition, London for some can be a chaotic place to reside.
 It has seen many people begin to sell their homes for pastures new and a slower pace of life, relocating to areas surrounding the capital’s commuter belt, such as in Kent and Surrey.
 Properties here tend to offer greater space and value for money.
 Moreover, a recent study from Hampton’s International indicated that more than 60,000 families moved out of London in 2015 and with the average price of a semi-detached in the capital being £635,616, it can be viewed that this figure is far above the budget of many first-time buyers.
 To further illustrate the disparity between income and house prices, data from the ONS shows that in areas such as Camden and Fulham median house prices were 21 times earnings, making home-ownership an unrealistic goal for many local residents.
 If you add in the detail that lending criteria has been getting tougher recently, there has been a reduction in ‘ready buyers’ which is bad news if you’re looking to get a quick buyer for your property.